CaneLP/tennis-stroke-classification/README.md

   - **Datasets:** Initial, Cleaned
   - **Description:** The CNN model did a great job at generalizing, which means it worked well not only on the data it was trained on but also on new, unseen data.
 The results on the test set were very close to those on the training and validation sets, showing that the model didn't overfit and could make accurate predictions on new data.
 This was different from the other models, which, even though they did well during training and validation, often performed worse on the test set.
 While those models still gave good results, the CNN was especially impressive because it kept its performance steady across all datasets.
 This made the CNN a very reliable choice for this classification task.

-Additionally, we developed a more complex CNN model with some extra layers and dropout, and trained it for 200 epochs.
-This more advanced model gave the most consistent results across the training, validation, and test sets, showing it could generalize maybe even better than the initial model (also trained on 200 epochs).
+Additionally, we developed a more complex CNN model with extra layers and dropout, training it for 100 epochs.
+This advanced model showed more consistent results across the training, validation, and test sets, indicating better generalization compared to the initial model, which was also trained for 100 epochs.
+However, all the CNN models produced fairly similar overall results.

 ## Results 🚀